pvpscript/mpv-video-splice/README.md

 ## Description
-This script provides the hability to create video slices by grabbing two timestamps, which generate a slice from timestamp A[i] to timestamp B[i], e.g.:
+This script provides the hability to create video slices by grabbing two timestamps, which generate a slice from timestamp A to timestamp B, e.g.:

 	-> Slice 1: 00:10:34.25 -> 00:15:00.00;